食パン (Japanese Milk Bread)

 Add the milk/egg/salt mixture, mixing on low/med speed

-Knead in the mixer until the dough is smooth but slightly sticky (1-2 speed for 3 minutes then 5-6 speed for 27 minutes)
+Knead in the mixer until the dough is smooth but slightly sticky (1-2 speed for 3 minutes then 5-6 speed for 15 minutes - rest covered for 5 minutes, then knead for another 10 minutes)

-Cover and allow to rise until double - The dough rises in about 1-2 hours in a relatively warm environment.i set my toaster oven to 80.
+Cover and allow to rise until double - The dough rises in about 1-2 hours in a relatively warm environment.i set my toaster oven to 26C or 80F.

 Lightly dust your counter with flour (Very lightly otherwise it will make the bread dry)